Can Washington’s $750 Million Lotto Winner Buy the Space Needle? - NewsBreak

 Related

-Washington store that sold winning Powerball ticket donates $50K prize to food bank
+Washington store that sold winning Powerball ticket donates money to food bank

-The grocery store in Washington state that sold the winning $754.6 Powerball ticket in Monday’s drawing donated its $50,000 bonus check to an area food bank.
+A Powerball ticket worth $754.6 million was sold by one store which took their bonus money for the sale and decided to give it to a good cause.

 Lucky player in Seattle suburb wins $754.6M Powerball prize